Ryan Fowler

-Ryan Omead Fowler (born May 20, 1982) is a former American football linebacker in the National Football League for the Dallas Cowboys, Tennessee Titans and New York Jets.
-He played college football at Duke University.
+Ryan Omead Fowler (born May 20, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Tennessee Titans, and New York Jets.
+He played college football for the Duke Blue Devils.

-Early years
+Early life

 Fowler attended Seminole High School, where he played quarterback, running back and linebacker.
 As a junior, he was the Florida state champion in the discus throw.
 As a senior, he was the team captain of a team that qualified for the state playoffs.

 He accepted a football scholarship from Duke University.
 As a true freshman, he made 87 tackles (led the team), 13 tackles for loss (led the team) and 7 sacks (fourth best in school history).
 As a sophomore, he recorded 127 tackles (led the team), 7 tackles for loss (tied for the team lead) and 3 sacks (led the team).
 He had 17 tackles against Georgia Tech.

 As a junior, he collected 145 tackles (led the team).
 As a senior, he posted 136 tackles and had 8 double-digit tackle games.
 He had a career-high 20 tackles against Clemson University.

 He finished his college career as a fourth-year starter (2 years at outside linebacker and 2 at middle linebacker), registering 495 tackles (third in school history), 47.5 tackles for loss (second in school history) and 12.5 sacks (sixth in school history).
 He was just the second player in school history to lead the team in tackles for 3 straight years.

 Professional career

 Dallas Cowboys

-Fowler was signed as an undrafted free agent by the Dallas Cowboys after the 2004 NFL Draft on April 30.
+Fowler was signed as an undrafted free agent by the Dallas Cowboys after the 2004 NFL draft on April 30.
 He was released a month later after failing a physical with an injured back.
 He was re-signed on August 2.
 He was waived on September 5 and signed to the practice squad.
 He was promoted to the active roster on October 15 and was declared inactive for the next 10 games.
 He had 2 special teams tackles.

 In 2005, with Dat Nguyen retirement and Scott Shanle experiencing injuries, he was a backup inside linebacker, appearing in 14 games (3 starts), while making 16 tackles, 4 tacklefor loss (second on the team) and 12 special teams tackles.

 In 2006, he lost the battle for a starting linebacker spot against teammate Bradie James, but would lead the team in special teams tackles with 24.